plumed-testcenter/plumed-testcenter/pages/cell.md

 ---------------------------------

 PLUMED must receive the cell vectors from the MD code in order to calculate CVs correctly.
-To test these cell vectors are passed correctly to PLUMED we run a short trajectory and output the celll vectors that are passed to PLUMED using the following command:
+To test that cell vectors are passed correctly to PLUMED we run a short trajectory and output the cell vectors that are passed to PLUMED using the following command:

 ```plumed